day8/re-frame/docs/Interceptors.md

 ## re-frame Interceptors

 This tutorial explains re-frame Interceptors.
-And, along the way, you'll better understand the mechanics of re-frame event handling.
+Along the way, you'll better understand the mechanics of re-frame event handling.

 As you read this, refer back to the 3rd panel of the